All the recipes in this blog are free from refined sugar and use either zero or low sugar natural sweeteners.

 1 tsp vanilla paste

-4 tsp troo syrup (or erythritol ground finely)
+4 tsp troo syrup (or granulated sweetener ground finely)

 200g natural yogurt